zeph7/python-opencv-face-detector/README.md

 Created a full fledged python face detector application

 This is a full fledged Face Detector application in python which aims to detect faces in any Image or detect any faces in a video file, also aims to detect faces appearing in your WebCam.
-Its created by the use of OpenCV in python which detect faces on a basis of a Haar Cascade file that contain all the face features.
+Its created by the use of OpenCV in python which detect faces on the basis of a Haar Cascade file that contain all the face features.

 ## Features